built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-the-bootstrapping-process.md

 ```

 If you do not provide and `autoShow` property the first registered component in the order listed above will be used.

-The `sharing` option enables/disables sharing features within the platform (buttons, actions etc), it defaults to `true` if not provided.

 ## Lifecycle